christopherlam888/chrono-crawler/README.md

 - Scrape hundreds of listings from different vintage and pre-owned watch retail sites
 - Faster scraping with multithreading
 - Get listings by site
-- Search for listings contatining a search term
+- Search for listings containing a search term
 - Sort listings by price (low to high)
+- Download images from listings
 - Open listings in-browser

 ## Supported Sites